pystardust/ani-cli/README.md

 ### Tier 1 Support: Linux, Mac, Android

-*These Plattforms have rock solid support and are used by maintainers and large parts of the userbase.*
+*These Platforms have rock solid support and are used by maintainers and large parts of the userbase.*

 <details><summary><b>Linux</b></summary>